fortun3/php-python-data-exchange/README.md

 Let's say you have a machine learning program in Python which takes input and then does some computing and gives result.

 This is a demo to showcase how to send data to from a PHP page to a python file, then recieve the data back in PHP to show the result.
+In this case I've used shell command to run the python file, and recieve data via JSON.